-- □ If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information. - □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ The volume may have been turned off by the Fn+F2 keys.
-Press them once again. - □ The volume may have been minimized by the VOL- button.
-Press the VOL+ button to turn up the volume loud enough to hear sound. - □ If your speakers require external power, make sure the speakers are connected to a power source.
-See the manual that came with your speakers for more information. - Check the Windows volume controls by clicking the volume icon on the taskbar.
+program's help file for more information.

+□ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound.
+Make sure your speakers are designed for computer use.
+If your speakers have a muting button, set the button to off.
+The volume may have been turned off by the Fn+F2 keys or the muting (S1) button.
+Press the keys or the button once again.
+The volume may have been minimized by the Fn+F3 keys.
+Keep pressing the Fn+F4 keys to turn up the volume loud enough to hear sound.
+If your speakers require external power, make sure the speakers are connected to a power source.
+See the manual that came with your speakers for more information.
+Check the Windows volume controls by clicking the volume icon on the taskbar.
+Your sound output device may have been incorrectly configured.
+To change the sound output device, see How do I change the sound output device? (page 155).